 The Brim Electric Handheld Burr Coffee Grinder features stainless steel construction, which enhances sturdiness and durability.
 However, the nine settings can’t match the versatility of the 40 settings in the Baratza Encore Burr Coffee Grinder.

 This grinder uses slow speeds to minimize heat generation, allowing you to achieve maximum extraction while preserving the coffee’s aroma and flavor.
-Unlike the others on our list, it comes with an electric motor, offering sufficient power to grind your coffee beans consistently.
+Unlike the others on my list, it comes with an electric motor, offering sufficient power to grind your coffee beans consistently.

 Also, the burr plates of this coffee grinder allow you to produce uniform grinds that optimize the flavor.
 With a capacity of 1.6 ounces, this grinder is lightweight enough, which enhances portability and storage.